 Over time, however, they have become seen as quite useful and transparent tools.
 It is, after all, quite proper for Ministers to take wider considerations into account, whether humanitarian - see the Croatian example above - or the need to ease the pain caused by large numbers of redundancies in an area of high unemployment.
 A slightly different but good example was the Transport Minister's decision to require potential North of England rail franchisees to invest in 120 new vehicles.
 Officials not unreasonably thought this large expenditure went beyond what was necessary, and therefore might cost more than a pure ‘value for money’ franchise.
 However, as the Secretary of State wrote: “I believe there are wider issues to consider which I accept fall outside the remit of the Accounting Officer but that I consider material ... uncomfortable and low quality [trains are] incompatible with our vision for economic growth and prosperity in the north”.
 Public finance rules don’t take personal comfort of commuters into account!

-The rapid (and often necessarily untargeted) response to the 2020 COVID-19 pandemic also required a number of Directions. thorough which Ministers took responsibility for possible inefficiencies and losses due to fraud, deadweight etc. ('Deadweight' occurs when an activity is subsidised across the board even though some or much of that activity would have taken place anyway - so some of the subsidy is wasted.)
+The need to move quickly following the Brexit referendum, and the rapid (and often necessarily untargeted) response to the 2020 COVID-19 pandemic, both required a number of Directions. through which Ministers took responsibility for possible inefficiencies and losses due to fraud, deadweight etc. ('Deadweight' occurs when an activity is subsidised across the board even though some or much of that activity would have taken place anyway - so some of the subsidy is wasted.)

 Minister John Denham, back in 2010, quite correctly said that ‘There is no point in having a democracy if Ministers are unable to make a judgement that civil servants are wrong.’
 Cabinet Minister Francis Maude, speaking a couple of years later, argued very strongly that Permanent Secretaries should feel freer to ask for directions, and Ministers should be more relaxed about giving them.
 “Any Minister should be confident enough in the judgement he or she has made to be willing to justify it in public”.